Key takeaways:

 Tyramine is mainly broken down (metabolized) in the body using these three enzymes:

-Inhibiting or decreasing MAO-A is one way to increase dopamine levels.
-Thus, drugs that act as MAO-A inhibitors (MAOIs) can be used as antidepressants, although they usually aren’t the first choice due to the dietary interactions with tyramine.
+MAO-A is an enzyme that is the primary way the body breaks down tyramine.
+It also metabolizes (breaks down) several neurotransmitters, including dopamine.
+Thus, inhibiting MAO-A is one way to increase dopamine levels.
+Drugs that act as MAO-A inhibitors (MAOIs) can be used as antidepressants, although they usually aren’t the first drug choice due to the interactions with tyramine in foods.

 Tyramine reactions: